ivanvaccarics/ivanvaccarics.github.io/README.md

 # Ivan Vaccari - Professional Portfolio

-A modern, responsive portfolio website showcasing the professional experience, skills, and projects of Ivan Vaccari, AI Expert and Software Developer.
+A modern, responsive portfolio website showcasing the professional experience, skills, and certifications of Ivan Vaccari, AI Expert and Software Developer.

 ## 🚀 Features